Sunset (video game): Development

 The increased Kickstarter funding allowed Tale of Tales to expand on the player character, Angela Burnes' presence within the game through additional art, animation and narrative.

 Burnes was inspired by Angela Davis, Pam Grier, and Nina Simone.
-Tale of Tale's Aureia Harvey's experience as an American expatriate informed Burnes' character.
+Tale of Tale's Auriea Harvey's experience as an American expatriate informed Burnes' character.
 The choice of the 1970s setting drew from Tale of Tales' belief that the period represented a shift, a time worth exploring when "Western culture morphed from an authoritarian civilization based on rules of decency and formal traditions to an egalitarian society that celebrates individual freedom above all".
 Tale of Tales spoke of recapturing a spirit of innocence, where belief in social change through popular revolution was still alive.

 The apartment in which the game is set is based upon a design for the "ideal bachelor pad" from a 1970 issue of Playboy; its contents were inspired the contents of Yves Saint Laurent's Paris apartment.
 The game's central story, told through the interaction of a cleaner and the apartment inhabitant was partly inspired by the film Chungking Express.

 Sunset was released worldwide on May 21, 2015, for Microsoft Windows, OS X, and Linux.